WSUCptSCapstone-Fall2022Spring2023/wsulibraries-accessibilityapps/README.md

 ## Known Problems

-Many pipeline accessibility transformations are not operational at this time.
+Some of the pipeline accessibility transformations are not operational at this time.
 Importer and Exporter functionality is still WIP.
 Need to provide path between these three modular components.

 ## Contributing